anatoliykmetyuk/anatoliykmetyuk.github.io_/src/posts/2016-04-13-subscript-values-in-by-name-calls.md

 ---
-template: post
-filters: [post]
-variables:
 title: Thread safety of SubScript values (and other scoped references)
 ---

 In [SubScript](https://github.com/scala-subscript/subscript), we have a possibility to use `val`s and `var`s in scripts.
 They are basically containers for data, just like Scala's `val`s and `var`s, but they store their data in SubScript VM data structures.